 [Although a number of facilities have video game addiction programs in place, not too many parents are actually getting their children that kind of treatment.]

 Parents have noted their children becoming angry and violent when their electronic gadgets are taken away from them, the Sydney Morning Herald

 The APA has also reported that “players of violent video games have significantly higher feelings of aggression and differences in brain activity during both cognitive motor activity and resting

-“Screen technologies cause high arousal which in turn activates the brain system’s underlying addiction,” neurologist and Oxford Professor Baroness Greenfield said in October 2011, as reported by the Daily Mail website.
-“This results in the attraction of yet more screen-based activity.”
-The report continues:
+“Screen technologiesii cause high arousal, which in turn activates the brain system’s underlying addiction and reward, resulting in the attraction of yet more screen-based activity, the Baroness said.

 “Every computer game is designed around the same central element: the player.
 While the hardware and software for games may change, the psychology underlying how players learn and react to the game is a constant,” expounds John Hopson in “Behavioral Game Design” for Gamasutra: The Art & Business of Making Games:

 The study of the mind has actually come up with quite a few findings that can inform game design, but most of these have been published in scientific journals and other esoteric formats inaccessible to designers.
 Ironically, many of these discoveries used simple computer games as tools to explore how people learn and act under different conditions.… Psychology can offer a framework and a vocabulary for understanding what we are already telling our players.